Jules Garnier: Biography

 In 1876, Jules Garnier filed a patent for the industrial exploitation of New Caledonian nickel and participated in the creation of a company (the future Société Le Nickel - SLN), by having the first nickel plant at Pointe-Chaleix in Nouméa.
 That same year, he filed a patent in February describing the principles and uses of ferronickel.

 In the meantime, as commander of a battalion of volunteers, he took part in the Franco-Prussian War of 1870.
 He was involved in attacks on bridges, railroads, and so on.
 He experimented with one of his inventions, torpedoes (50 kg) fueled by flash cotton, with effects as devastating as they were useless in a war lost too quickly.
 Garnier participated in the defense of Dijon.

 He led some reflections on urban transport in the capital, proposing construction of an underground train.
 Later, he did some research in the field both explosives (experienced during the conflict of 1871) and better use of steam (compound system, steam machine gun).

-Several trips to North America and more specifically to Canada with his son Gilbert Garnier allow him to demonstrate his patents and processes.
+Several trips to North America and Canada with his son Gilbert Garnier allow him to demonstrate his patents and processes.
 Since the nickel steel industry is developing, mining companies in Canada work with Jules Garnier because of his reputation.
-He was involved in the creation of entire plants as consulting engineer for the Canadian Copper Company (forerunner of the Inco mining group).
+He created entire plants as consulting engineer for the Canadian Copper Company (forerunner of the Inco mining group).

 Engineer-inventor, Jules Garnier is also known for the importance and diversity of his writings.
 Beyond the "simple" publication of research results and/or various projects, Jules Garnier was also a writer.
-He published a very large number of articles in the fields of science and technology, but also in journals of geography.
+He published many articles in the fields of science and technology, but also in journals of geography.
 His bibliography consists of more than 30 references, including his travelogues, his reference book "Le Fer" (i.e. "Iron"), and several inventions in various fields.
 After 1870, he even became secretary of the Geographical Society of Paris.

 Jules Garnier died in Gorbio on 8 March 1904.
 He is buried in the cemetery of Crêt de Roch in Saint-Étienne.
 Jules Garnier still remains for New Caledonia, a key character in the origin of its industrial development.
-A school there, as well as a street in Nouméa bear his name.
+A school there, and a street in Nouméa bear his name.
+A species of New Caledonian lizard, Phoboscincus garnieri, is named in his honor.